arthurcgusmao/arthurcgusmao.github.io/_posts/2017-08-15-tensorflow-basics.md

 ```python
 conv_layer = tf.nn.max_pool(conv_layer, ksize=[...], strides=[...], padding='SAME|VALID')
 ```
+`ksize` is the filter size.
 2x2 filters with a stride of 2x2 are common in practice.